On the intersection of local Arthur packets for classical groups and applications: ``The" local Arthur parameter of a representation of Arthur type

+First, we show that $\FF$ is maximal if $dual(\FF)$ is minimal.
 A simple computation shows that Corollary \ref{cor split} is never applicable on $\FF$, so there is no $ui\inv$ of type 3' applicable.
 Therefore, Corollary \ref{cor ui inverse} indicates that $\FF$ is maximal if $dual(\FF)$ is minimal.
-Since $dual(\FF)$ is minimal if and only if $sh^1(dual(\FF))$ is minimal, we may replace $\FF$ with $add^1(\FF)$ by Lemma \ref{lem identities}(ii), and hence assume $ A_k-B_k \geq 2$ for all $k \in I_{\rho}$.